TalAter/UpUp/README.md

 **Check out some [live demos and a full tutorial](https://www.talater.com/upup/).
 Once you're up and rolling, you can read the full [API Docs](https://github.com/TalAter/UpUp/blob/master/docs/README.md).**

 ### HTTPS Requirement
-UpUp requires a secure connection to your site (this is a requirement of ServiceWorkers).
+UpUp requires a secure connection to your site (this is a requirement of ServiceWorkers, the technology at the heart of UpUp).
 So make sure your users visit your site over HTTPS (an SSL certificate can be as cheap as $5).

 ### Browser Support
 UpUp works in any browser that supports ServiceWorkers.
 Currently this means: